Burnout to Balance: Recovering From Burnout…Or How To Prevent Getting To The Point Of Burnout

 The books that got me through this difficult time

-I know I said I read a lot but I read far too much to be able to recommend everything here so here’s a link to my reading list.
+I know I said I read a lot but I read far too much to be able to recommend everything right here so here’s a link to my reading list.

 The Secret, Rhonda Byrne

 Love Is Letting Go of Fear, Gerald G. Jampolsky

 Lifeshocks: and how to love them, Sophie Sabbage

 The Power Of Now: A Guide To Spiritual Enlightenment, Eckhart Tolle